Steve's Page

 My (somewhat brief) Bio

-Steve Sconfienza, Ph.D., is the Chief Research Scientist for the New York State Office for Aging, where he works in the Bureau of Policy, Analysis, Research, and Management.
-The State Office for the Aging helps older New Yorkers to be as independent as possible for as long as possible through advocacy, development and delivery of person-centered, consumer-oriented, and cost-effective policies, programs and services which support and empower the elderly and their families.
+Steve Sconfienza, Ph.D., is the Chief Research Scientist for the New York State Office for Aging, where he works in the Division of Local Program Operations.
+(The State Office for the Aging helps older New Yorkers to be as independent as possible for as long as possible through advocacy, development and delivery of person-centered, consumer-oriented, and cost-effective policies, programs and services which support and empower the elderly and their families.)
 His current work is devoted to demographic research and policy analysis, especially concerning the aging of the Baby Boom generation.
 His previous work involved the implementation of a statewide case management, data collection, & reporting system for the many service providers and local agencies providing services to the elderly and their caregivers in New York State.
 His work also involves assistance to the local agencies on technical and research-related issues.

 Steve received his Ph.D. in Sociology from the Graduate School & University Center of the City University of New York, where he pursued researched in the structure and management of government agencies.
 He continues to write on issues of organizations, the state, and public policy.